grote/Transportr/README.md

 ## Contribute

 Transportr is developed entirely by volunteers who like what they are doing.
 Contributions should be fun.
 They are both encouraged and appreciated.
-Contributing guides are written in detail on [our website](https://transportr.app/contribute/).
+All contributing guides are written in most detail on [our website](https://transportr.app/contribute/), but some are written below:

-* The easiest way to contribute to Transportr is to tell everybody about it.
-You can post about it on social media or even better show your friends and family that it exists and how to use it.
+* Share Transportr on social media or show your friends and family that it exists and how to use it.
 * If you find any issues with this app, please report them at [the issue tracker](https://github.com/grote/Transportr/issues).
-Contributions are both encouraged and appreciated.
-Included screenshots are also always welcome to illustrate your description.
 * Rate it in Google Play and if you have a little more time also write a short review about it.
-* Rest new versions of Transportr before they are released to the general public.
+* Test new Pre-releases and beta versions of Transportr before they are released to the general public.
 * If you like to contribute please [check the website](https://transportr.app/contribute) for more information.
 * People with design skills are encouraged to contribute and help making Transportr look even better.
+* Translate Transportr into your native language on [Transifex](https://www.transifex.com/projects/p/transportr/).

 ## Building From Source